Deepanshu-Sharma-18/Veritas-CSI-S3/spec/spec.md

 ## Goals in MVP

-Enable dynamic provisioning and deprovisioning of a volume that uses a local file-system as a cache for S3 object storage.
+- Enable static provisioning and deprovisioning of a volume that uses a local file-system as a cache for S3 object storage.
-Support attaching and detaching volumes from nodes.
+- Support attaching and detaching volumes from nodes.
-Mount and unmount volumes from nodes.
+- Mount and unmount volumes from nodes.
-Sync data between the local cache and the S3 backend.
+- Sync data between the local cache and the S3 backend.
-Configure the caching mode (write-back or write-through).
+- Configure the caching mode (write-back or write-through).
-Optionally, integrate AI/ML models for predictive caching.
+- Optionally, integrate AI/ML models for predictive caching.

 # CSI Plugin Capabilities

 The S3 Object Storage Cache CSI Plugin MUST expose the following capabilities:

-- **Dynamic** **Provisioning**: Enable dynamic provisioning of cache volumes to store S3 object data.

 - **Volume Expansion**: Support for expanding the size of cache volumes to accommodate growing data.